sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Some estimated variables of the statistics are printed as text in the lower panel to facilitate graphical analysis and interpretation.
-These variables are the signal mean, standard deviation, skewness, and kurtosis (technically called the 4 first cumulants of the distribution) as well as the median.
+These variables are the signal mean, standard deviation, skewness, and kurtosis (technically called the four first cumulants of the distribution) and the median.
 The last text output displays the Kolmogorov-Smirnov test result (estimating whether the data distribution is Gaussian or not) at a significance level of p=0.05.

-The upper left panel shows the data histogram (blue bars), a vertical red line indicating the data mean, a fitted normal distribution (light blue curve) and a normal distribution fitted to the trimmed data (yellow curve).
+The upper left panel shows the data histogram (blue bars), a vertical red line indicating the data mean, a fitted normal distribution (light blue curve), and a normal distribution fitted to the trimmed data (yellow curve).
 The P and 1-P percentile points are marked with yellow ticks on the X axis.
 A horizontal notched-box plot with whiskers is drawn below the histogram.
 The box has lines at the lower quartile